Mikael Mogren

-Bengt Mikael Mogren, (born 6 September 1969) is a Swedish bishop, theologian and author.
+Bengt Mikael Mogren (born 6 September 1969) is a Swedish bishop, theologian and author.

 Biography

 Morgen was born in a peasant family in Hammar, Askersund in Örebro.
-For some time he worked as a prison officer.
+For some time, he worked as a prison officer.
 He has undergone training in antiquarian buildings in Gothenburg and studied theology in Uppsala, Tübingen and at Harvard University.
 In his master's thesis, he wrote about the youth movement in the Coptic Church.
 Mogren was ordained a priest in 1996 for the Diocese of Strängnäs by Bishop Jonas Jonson.
-Mogren worked, between 2004 and 2011, at Holy Trinity Parish in Uppsala.
-In 2011 he became the diocesan curate in Västerås.
+Between 2004 and 2011, Mogren worked at Holy Trinity Parish in Uppsala.
+In 2011, he became the diocesan curate in Västerås.

 He received his doctorate in church science with the dissertation Den romantiska kyrkan (The romantic church), dealing with his views on church and state in the early 1800s.
 He addresses the issue of the anti-Semitic ideas present among several romantic thinkers.
 In 2003, he was named Teacher of the Year by the students of the Faculty of Theology in Uppsala.
-On May 19, 2015 he was elected bishop of the Diocese of Västerås.
-He was ordained a bishop in Uppsala Cathedral on September 6, 2015.
+On 19 May 2015 he was elected bishop of the Diocese of Västerås.
+He was ordained a bishop in Uppsala Cathedral on 6 September 2015.